xScoopy/weather-api/README.md

 ### Challenge 4

+At this point you are getting an idea of how callbacks work.
+You're probably also getting an idea of where callbacks can be awkward.
+Promise is an object that was invented to replace callbacks.

+The goal of this challenge is to refactor the `getWeather()` function to return a Promise isnstead of using a callback.

+### Challenge 5

+If you haven't already the goal of this section is to use `async` and `await`.

+Refactor your code to use `async` and `await`.
+Making the `getWeather()` function an `async` function like this `async function getWeather() { ... }` will make it return a Promise.
+From the outside the code should still work the same as it did before.

+### Challenge 6

 What other improvements can you make?

 - Take a look at the JSON returned from openweathermap.org it's pretty confusing.
 How would you improve on this?
 Returing a more organized and better labeled Object would be a big improvement.